 Running a small business is a balancing act, and everyone's always looking for ways to cut small business purchasing costs.
-You want to keep your team and clients happy, while still keeping your costs low.
+You want to keep your team and clients happy, while still keeping those costs low.
 Business purchasing can be a complicated and expensive process that's not just a drain on your pocket but on your energy too.

 In this blog, we share five easy ways to slash your purchasing costs without losing quality.